rkhaslarov/launchdarkly-outdated-feature-flags-reporter-action/README.md

     - `no-code-references`: Flags feature flags with no code references
     - `default-variation-only`: Flags feature flags with only default variation
   - Default: All rules enabled
 - `slack-webhook`: The Slack webhook for sending the report (required when report-type is 'slack').
-- `api-url`: The API endpoint URL for sending the report (required when report-type is 'api').
+- `api-url`: The API endpoint URL for sending the report (required when report-type is 'API').
-- `api-token`: The API authentication token (optional, used when report-type is 'api').
+- `api-token`: The API authentication token (optional, used when report-type is 'API').

 ### Trigger